curroramos/DRONING/Vision/README.md

    cd <path-to-cloned-repo>
    ```

-3. Run the hand detection and control script:
+3. Run the gate detection script:

    ```
-   python hand_detection_and_control.py
+   python gate_detection.py
    ```

-4. The system will start capturing frames from the webcam and the drone's camera simultaneously.
-It will perform hand detection and gesture recognition in real-time.
+4. The system will start capturing frames from the camera or video source and perform gate detection.
+Detected gates and obstacles will be displayed in the output window.

-5. Based on the recognized gestures, the system will generate corresponding commands to control the drone's movements.

-6. Observe the drone's response and adjust your hand gestures accordingly.

-7. Press `Esc` to exit the program and safely land the drone.
+5. Press `Esc` to exit the program.

 ## Troubleshooting <a name="troubleshooting"></a>

-If you encounter any issues or errors while using the hand detection and drone control system, consider the following troubleshooting steps:
+If you encounter any issues or errors while using the gate detection system, consider the following troubleshooting steps:

 - Make sure you have the necessary dependencies installed correctly.
-- Verify that your webcam and the drone's camera are properly connected and accessible.
+- Verify that the camera or video source is properly connected and accessible.
 - Check the configuration file for any incorrect settings or parameters.
-- Ensure proper lighting conditions and hand positioning for accurate hand detection.
+- Ensure that the lighting conditions and camera angle are suitable for gate detection.
 - If the issue persists, please [create an issue](<repository-url>/issues) in this repository, providing detailed information about the problem you are facing.

-When seeking assistance, provide as much relevant information as possible, including error messages, screenshots, or any other context that can help in troubleshooting the issue.
+Remember to include as much relevant information as possible when seeking assistance.
+This can include error messages, screenshots, or any other context that can help in troubleshooting the issue.

-Enjoy controlling the drone with your hand gestures!
+Happy gate detection!